top of page

 Quality Public Education

 Quality public education is about more than just classroom learning.
-Schools are often society's first nexus points in the lives of kids of who experience Adverse Childhood Events (ACEs).
+Schools are often society's first opportunity to positively intervene in the lives of kids of who experience Adverse Childhood Events (ACEs).
 We need to ensure our schools have proper funding to provide a quality education, as well as the resources necessary to assist kids through their challenges.
-Addressing social issues in schools allows children to focus on their learning, while gaining valuable coping skills.
-This will set Dover children up for long-term success, and will reduce instances of mental health & substance use issues, and even prevent crime in the long-run.
-Quality schools build the resilience of our whole community, and ultimately contribute to our success.
-I plan to work with my colleagues on the City Council to re-think the way we do City Budgeting at a macro-level.
-I think with the right creativity, we can fully fund our schools while keeping property taxes in check.
+Addressing social and emotional issues in schools allows children to focus on their learning, while gaining valuable coping skills.
+This will set Dover children up for long-term success by reducing instances of mental health and substance use issues, and even preventing crime in the long-run.
+Quality schools build the resilience of our whole community and ultimately contribute to our successes.
+During my first term on the Council I stood firmly in support of fully funding the school budget during both budget seasons, and I will continue to vote in favor of funding the schools in a way that best supports our students.

 Inclusion